jmarotto/Example-repo/README.md

 #Example Repo
-This is a an exmaple readme file
+This is a an example readme file kids